linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Oaktree and the Restructuring of CIT Group (A).md

 In April 2009, the Federal Reserve authorized CIT to transfer  \$5.7 billion of government-guaranteed student loans to its Utah bank subsidiary; in return, the bank paid\$ 1.6 billion in cash to its parent company.
 At the bank level, this transaction provided collateral with which it could access the Federal Reserve discount window.
 However, after reporting losses for two years straight, CIT shares had lost  $98\%$  of their value[17] as delinquencies on its loan portfolio rose to  $4.7\%$  for the quarter ending June 30, 2009, compared to  $2.8\%$  for other U.S. lenders.
 (See Exhibit 6 for CIT stock performance.)
 For the same period, CIT delinquencies on consumer loans (excluding credit cards) were  $9.6\%$ , compared to a national average of  $4.5\%$ .[18]
 By summer 2009, each of the major rating agencies had downgraded CIT's credit ratings (see Exhibit 7) and its capitalization ratio fell to  $12.8\%$  of its risk-weighted assets.

-# Oaktree's Investment in CIT
+## Oaktree's Investment in CIT

 Oaktree Capital was formed in 1995 and in a short time, became a leading global alternative investment firm.
-As part of its investment philosophy Oaktree pursued opportunities exclusively in what it called "less efficient markets,"<sup>c</sup> focusing on distressed debt and control investments.
+As part of its investment philosophy Oaktree pursued opportunities exclusively in what it called "less efficient markets,"[^c] focusing on distressed debt and control investments.

 The financial turmoil of 2008 brought many such investment opportunities.
 In particular, in late 2008, Rajath Shourie and his team at Oaktree developed the view that the market was undervaluing the recovery that CIT's unsecured creditors would realize if the firm filed for bankruptcy.
 This assessment was built on Oaktree's experience as one of the investors in FINOVA Capital Corporation, a finance company that filed for Chapter 11 bankruptcy in 2001.
 While acquiring a position in CIT's publicly-traded debt would not allow Shourie to perform a formal due diligence process, a deep understanding of the kind of assets held by CIT and the process of bankruptcy gave Shourie confidence in his investment thesis.
 To realize this investment opportunity, it was in Oaktree's interest to try to accumulate a position in CIT's unsecured debt, without leaking this information to the market.[d]